kamontat/kcutils/docs/CONTRIBUTING.md

 ## Setup project

 1. Install required dependencies on root project by run `yarn install`
-2. Install all mono-repository dependencies by run `yarn bootstrap`
+2. Install all mono-repository dependencies by run `yarn modules bootstrap`
-3. Get start with `yarn test`
+3. Get start with `yarn modules test`

 ### Create new package